kkoltun/dev_notes/README.md

 ## Miscellanea

 Currently reading:
-* EJB 3 in Action
+* Soul of the New Machine
-* Java Persistence with Hibernate
+* Designing Data-Intensive Applications

 ## Books